openthread/ot-docs/site/en/guides/border-router/docker/index.md

 OS on the RPi.
 Follow the instructions in the [Download and Install the OS](../../../guides/border-router/raspberry-pi.md#download-and-install-the-os) step from the Raspberry Pi Overview, but make sure to use **Raspberry Pi OS with Desktop** as the OS.

-You cannot use the Lite version, as you need to access the OTBR Web GUI in a web browser.
+Note:  It is possible to use the Lite version, but with that version you must access the OTBR Web GUI in a web browser on another computer.

 Once installed, boot up the RPi and open a terminal window.